-Musali is quite a common Indian medicinal plant, widely used in ayurveda.
-Musali carries the botanical name Curculigo malabarica Wight.
-This plant is commonly recognized as `sadamusli` in West Bengal, the people of Gujarat call the herb `kalimusli`, and the local people of Tamil Nadu call `nilappanaikkilhangu` and in Sanskrit it is called `musali`.
+Musali carries the botanical name "Curculigo Orchioides Gaertn".
+This plant is commonly recognized as "Kalimusli" by the people of Gujarat and the local people of Tamil Nadu call "Nilappanaikkilhangu" and in Sanskrit it is called "Musali".
+It is commonly called "Golden Eye-Grass", "Black Musli" in English and "Kali Musli" or "Kali Musali" in Hindi.

 Musali is a small, perennial herb with a long, stout, cylindrical rootstock and copious fleshy root fibres.
 The leaves of the herb are aroused from the base.
 They are 15 - 45 cm long and 1.3 - 2.5 cm wide, are linear or linear-lanceolate, smooth or sparsely hairy, plicate, apex acute, and are often bearing bulbils.
 The flowers of musali are small, bright yellow in colour and star-shaped.
 The flowers generally blossom on very short flattened scapes (stalks) just above the ground, hidden in the leaf sheath.
 Being hypogenous, the fruits are 1.3 cm long, generally carrying one to four seeds and are oblong, black, shiny, deeply grooved with wavy lines.
 In central India the plant appears during the rainy season, and the flowers are essentially blossomed between June and August and dies down during the cold season.